-Central to our new relationship-focused approach is the philosophical shift from treating old age as a sickness to celebrating longevity by nurturing the mind, body, spirit and continued growth of those entrusted with us.
+Central to our new Relationship-First Approach is the philosophical shift from treating old age as a sickness to celebrating longevity by nurturing the mind, body, spirit and continued growth of those entrusted with us.
 Our employees are encouraged to continually reflect on how their own day-to-day thoughts and actions might contribute to this strength-based approach to celebrating and supporting old age.

-Our relationship-focused approach has been praised and celebrated by leading aged care experts as being at the forefront of elder-care globally.
+Our Relationship-First Approach has been praised and celebrated by leading aged care experts as being at the forefront of elder-care globally.
 It has been published and filmed, and we are regularly invited to talk about it at national and international conferences.

 We used the Senses-framework to operationalise our new approach (adapted from Nolan, Davies, Brown, & Keady, 2006).
 Read more about how the well-being of everyone is supported through the six senses.